How to Fix Google Play Store Error “DF-DFERH-01”?

 Dial *#9900# Code on Your Samsung Phone’s Dialer

-2. Now select Delete Dumpstate/logcat, and once deleted, restart your phone.
+2. Now select Delete Dumpstate/logcat.
+Then, once deleted, restart your phone.

 Delete Dumpstate/Logcat on the Android Phone

-3. Upon restart, launch Google Play Store and check if it is operating fine.
+3. After restarting, open the Google Play Store to check if it is functioning correctly.

 6. Opt Out of Interest-based Ads on Your Phone

-If the Google Play Store fails to serve the interest-based ads on your phone’s apps due to a glitch, then it may fail to retrieve information from the server and thus show the error DF-DFERH-01.
-In this context, opting out of interest-based ads on your phone may clear the error.
+If the Google Play Store fails to serve the interest-based ads on your phone’s apps due to a glitch, then it may fail to retrieve information from the server.

 1. Launch Settings of your phone and open Google.